csci110/csci110.github.io/4_PlatformPrincess_new.md

 this.isFalling = false;  // assume she is not falling unless proven otherwise
 // Check directly below princess for supports let supports = game.getSpritesOverlapping(this.x, this.y + this.height, this.width, 1, Support);
-// Is there none, or is its *top* at or below the bottom of the princess? if (supports.length === 0 || supports[0].y < this.y + this.height) {
+// Is there none, or is its *top* above the bottom of the princess? if (supports.length === 0 || supports[0].y < this.y + this.height) {
      this.isFalling = true;		// she is falling so ...
      this.y = this.y + 4; 		// simulate gravity